Home Projects HCCH Studio’s concept library features a pixelated matrix of bricks

 concept library

 In the rural landscape of Zhejiang Province, China, HCCH Studio has designed a spiral brick structure to serve as the concept library for the community.
-The building measures approximately 10 meters in diameter and 5 meters in height.
+The Brick Library measures approximately 10 meters in diameter and 5 meters in height.
 The overall aim of the project was to explore the integration of contemporary formal expression with vernacular material culture.

 Constructed using red brick cast on site rather than traditional stone slabs, the building uses a continuous double curved wall, and this choice of layout deliberately creates open boundaries between the central and posterior regions.
 Illuminated with filtered natural light through an overhead tunnel, tiny holes in the walls allow visitors to read text in the acrylic balls, creating a connection between the viewer, the mind and the surrounding nature.